jacob-8/polylingual.dev/Roadmap.md

 # Roadmap

 ## TODO
-- enlarge Chinese text if in both mode
+- add giscus
+- add title meta to easily use multiple languages for titles
+- add i18n
+- add language toggle switch
+- flesh out how to how to make progression actionable with a click (especially add and remove files or rename)
+  - auto focus on file in first step (unless it's adding a file)
+- improve :zh: parsing to allow for sentence beginning markdown marks
 - adjust prose styles
 - update error page
-- add language toggle switch
-- handle scroll to top on stage navigation
-- auto focus on file in first step (unless it's adding a file)
-- add i18n
 - allow deleting files that end in an empty step
   - scan last step of stepfiles to see which files to remove from app_finish and add remove buttons where appropriate
 - emit selected to queryparam from `Codeblock.svelte`
 - update URL of Stackblitz vm if possible
 - use updated UnoCSS w/ web fonts and typography
-- flesh out how to how to make progression actionable with a click (especially add and remove files or rename)
 - fork retypewriter and start from 00 so first step is 01
 - use Svelte inspector by catching message from iframe and opening applicable file in the editor